Friday, May 31, 2013

 6 slices crispy fried pancetta, crumbled

-sprigs of pea shoots for garnish, if you have it
+sprigs of pea shoots for garnish, if you have them

-For the sformato—In a food processor, blend together the peas, eggs, cream, ricotta and parm. cheeses, chipped mint, lemon juice, salt and pepper until smooth.
+For the sformato—In a food processor, blend together the peas, eggs, cream, ricotta and parm. cheeses, mint leaves, lemon juice, salt and pepper until smooth.
 Grease the bottom and sides of 6 ramekins.
 Distribute the pea batter equally into each ramekin, and place them into a deep sided casserole type pan.
-Emerge this pan into a bain-marie (water bath) to help steam the sformato while it bakes.
-Put pans into preheated 350° oven for 20 minutes or until done.
-Remove and let them cool a bit.
+Emerge this pan into a bain-marie (water bath) to help steam the sformato while they bake.
+Put pans into preheated 350° oven for 20 minutes, or until a toothpick comes out clean (like a cake).
+Remove and let the custards cool a bit.

-For the dressing—Whisk together the honey, champagne vinegar, and olive oil, salt and pepper (or shake vigorously in a lidded jar).
-You can emulsify or lave as a broken dressing.
+For the dressing—whisk together the honey, champagne vinegar, and olive oil, salt and pepper (or shake vigorously in a lidded jar).
+You can emulsify or leave as a broken dressing.

 For the plating—Spoon some dressing around the plate.
 Run a knife around the inside edge of the ramekins and invert each gorgeous green sformato onto a serving plate.
-Srtinkle a dozen or so peas onto each plate, crumble over some of that yummy pancetta., and for one last fabulous touch...
-Add chiffonades of fresh mint.
+Sptinkle a dozen or so peas onto each plate, crumble over some of that yummy pancetta, and for one last fabulous touch... add the ribbons of fresh mint.
 The combo of salty, sweet and creamy is divine.

 No comments: